THE 7th ANNUAL CRMPI PERMACULTURE ACADEMY

 Tuition for both modules costs $1400 (or $700 for one module) and includes meals, camping (bring your own gear), and all curriculum materials.

-Please plan to arrive on the afternoon of July 7th to get oriented and to set up camp.
+Please plan to arrive on the afternoon of August 16th (or August 21st if you are planning on only attending the second module) to get oriented and to set up camp.
 Classes will run from 9am to 6pm daily.
-Wednesday July 12th will be a day of rest; we encourage you to take the opportunity to explore the beautiful Roaring Fork Valley.
+Friday August 21st will be a day of rest; we encourage you to take the opportunity to explore the beautiful Roaring Fork Valley.

 On the property are 20+ campsites.
 Please bring all your own gear for camping and respect neighboring properties by not trespassing beyond our property lines.